 Hike in Anza Borrego State Park!
 While we didn’t get to go on any proper hikes on this trip (we ran out of time), Anza Borrego State Park has some nice ones.
 The most popular hike and one we wanted to do is the Borrego Palm Canyon.
 It’s a 2.9-mile loop where you can see the California fan palms and where they naturally grow.
 To get here you have to drive four miles from Borrego Springs to the Borrego Palm Canyon Campground.
 Check out some other great hikes here.

 Sadly our time in Anza Borrego State Park had come to an end.
 Even more sadly so had our Southern California RV road trip.
 We hope you found some great things to do in Anza Borrego State Park along with nearby cities Oceanside and Huntington Beach.
+Looking for other domestic trip ideas?
+Our other favorites include Fort Myers and Sanibel Island, our Southwest road trip, our Colorado ski trip, and New Orleans.
 If you found this blog post helpful please share it!